11 Innovative Physical Theater Companies

 Not Man Apart (Los Angeles)

-Out of Balanz (Copenhagen, Denmark)
+Out of Balanz (Copenhagen)

-PUSH Physical Theatre (Rochester, N.Y.)
+PUSH Physical Theatre (Rochester, NY)

 This award-winning company draws from real-life events and actors’ personal experiences to create devised pieces that blend several forms of expression.
-The company has over a dozen works in its incredible repertoire, including “Red Ball” (2013), a collaboration with the National Technical Institute for the Deaf and the Rochester Institute of Technology, and “Parenthood” (1996), an autobiographical reflection on the chaos and hilarity of family life.
+The company has over a dozen works in its incredible repertoire, including “Red Ball” (2013), a collaboration with the National Technical Institute for the Deaf and the Rochester Institute of Technology; and “Parenthood” (1996), an autobiographical reflection on the chaos and hilarity of family life.

-Synetic Theater (Arlington Va.)
+Synetic Theater (Arlington, VA)

-Theater Grottesco (Santa Fe, N.M.)
+Theater Grottesco (Santa Fe)

-Theatre de l’Ange Fou was founded in 1984 Paris in conjunction with the School of Corporeal Mime; founders Steven Wasson and Corinne Soum were the last assistants to the “father of modern mime” Étienne Decroux.
-The company uses mime work, music, and spoken text to explore “impressions of the mind, the absurdity of life and the resulting questions,” and has been touring the world since its inception.
-After moving to London in 1995, the school and theater recently relocated to a country church in Spring Green, Wisconsin.
+In 1984, Steven Wasson and Corinne Soum established this company in Paris in conjunction with the School of Corporeal Mime.
+The two trained under Étienne Decroux, often called the father of modern mime.
+The company blends mime, music, and spoken text to explore “impressions of the mind, the absurdity of life, and the resulting questions,” and has been touring the world since its inception.
+L’Ange Fou relocated to London in 1995 and recently established a satellite program at the former Wyoming Valley Church in Spring Green, Wisconsin.

-Zen Zen Zo (Brisbane, Australia)
+Zen Zen Zo (Brisbane)

-More From Actors + Performers
+More From Acting

 Recommended